xmessner/Sliders/README.md

 - A book made with pillar to show how the game has been made

 This game will be release .... when it will be finished :) it depends on my spare time and many other things.

+First of all, sorry for non french people, the book will be first released in french and then in english.